BlastFM/SSL/README.md

 We read the SSL certificate that is installed on the server for the domain name listed in $url and from the result we get the valid from and valid to dates from the certificate.
 We then check if the date/time is less than the current date/time, a sure indicator that your certificate has expired when this becomes true.

 If we are updating the certificate(s), remember that certbot renew will renew any certificates that are out of date, we end the current session, carry out the renewal and then restart sessions to prevent any session attacks or interference from outside sources as a security precaution.

+One useful thing to note here is that we are not requesting new certificates from Letsencrypt (certbot) unless the current one is out of date, this means that we won't trigger any usage limitations because we don't actually check the certificate every day, only when the current one is obsolete.